Am I Entitled to an Annulment Under NY Law if My Marriage Has Not Reached Consummation?

 There are five reasons that may cause a marriage to be annulled in New York.

-- The lack of physical capacity to consummate the marriage — When one party is not able to consummate the marriage but was unaware of it at the time they were married, the marriage may be annulled.
-This must happen within five years of the date of the marriage.
+- The lack of physical capacity to attain consummation in the marriage — When one of the marital partners is not able to take part in the consummation of the marriage but was unaware of it at the time they were married, the marriage may be annulled.
+It is necessary for this to happen within five years of the date of the marriage.

 How Does an Annulment Affect the Legal Rights and Responsibilities of the Partners?

-Although an annulment voids the marriage, it does not affect the legitimacy of the children or the couple’s responsibility to them.
+Although an annulment voids the wedding, it does not affect the legitimacy of the children or the couple’s responsibility to them.
 When there are minor children involved, child custody and support are factors that still must be dealt with in an annulment.
 The court can order child support, custody, and visitation, similar to a divorce.